Recurring Themes in South Africa’s ‘Economic Strategies’

 experimentation and monitoring of industrial policy

-lowering “barriers to entry” and “supporting” SMMEs
+lowering “barriers to entry”, “supporting” SMMEs

 labour market policy